Helpful Questions To Ask Your Care Team

 Partnering with you and your family will be our staff of highly qualified professionals.

-- Doctors lead the care team which may include: a medical oncologist, surgical oncologist, hematologist, radiation oncologist, radiologist and other specialists.
+- Doctors lead the care team which may include: a medical oncologist, surgical oncologist, hematologist, radiation oncologist, radiologist, pain specialist and other specialists.

 - Physician assistants (PA-C) are trained and licensed to evaluate and treat medical conditions under the supervision of a doctor.
 A physician assistant can also order tests and prescribe some medications.